 10 a.m. to 5 p.m.
 Sunday, Sept.
 10

 Cost: Tickets are $20; children under 12 free

 The Midwest's longest-running home tour

 Each home represents a different architectural style -- Gothic Revival, Cottage, Italianate, Second Empire, Queen Anne and Craftsman

-Eight museums are included to be on tour again -- Honolulu House, Marshall Historical Museum at the GAR Hall, Capitol Hill School, American Museum of Magic, U.S.Postal Service Museum, Governor's Mansion, Walter's Gasoline Museum
+Eight museums are included -- Honolulu House, Marshall Historical Museum at the GAR Hall, Capitol Hill School, American Museum of Magic, U.S.Postal Service Museum, Governor's Mansion, Walter's Gasoline Museum, Calhoun County Fair Museum

 Civil War Ball in front of the Honolulu House on Saturday evening